hushaudio/rivet-oobabooga-plugin/README.md

 ### Loaded Model
 Fetches the name of the currently loaded model.
 Useful for verification.

+### Unload Model
+Unloads the currently loaded model and sends a success message.

 ## Demo
 This repository includes a demo file illustrating basic node usage.